ganeti/ganeti/man/gnt-instance.rst

     Please don't provide the "mac, ip, mode, link" parent keys if you use this method for specifying NICs.

-primary\_node, secondary\_node
+pnode, snode
     The primary and optionally the secondary node to use for the instance (in case an iallocator script is not used).

-iallocator
-    Instead of specifying the nodes, an iallocator script can be used to automatically compute them.
+If those parameters are given, they have to be given consistently for all instances in the batch operation.

 start
     whether to start the instance